Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ## Boxplot

-We will plot a boxplot of the data.
-The boxplot is a graphical representation of the data that displays the distribution of the data, including the median, quartiles, and outliers.
-This visualization helps us to identify the spread and variability of the data.
+Boxplots are a type of graphical representation used to display the distribution of a dataset.
+They provide a visual summary of the data, enabling us to quickly identify key statistical measures such as median, quartiles and outliers.
+This visualization also helps us to determine the spread and variability of the data.

+In this section, we create the boxplots of our dataset.

 <img src="Statistical_Learning_Final_Report_files/figure-html/boxplot-1.png" style="display: block; margin: auto;" />

+As we observed earlier, the majority of the graphs exhibits a skewness towards zero, with the exceptions being “Calories”, “Total_Carbohydrates”, “Cholesterol”, and “Sugars”.

+Another aspect that has not been previously highlighted is the presence of outliers.
+These are notably evident in “Dietary_Fiber”, “Vitamin_C”, and “Caffeine” plots.

 ## Scatterplot

-We will plot a scatterplot of the data.
-The scatterplot is a graphical representation of the data that displays the relationship between two variables.
+A scatterplot is a type of data visualization that uses dots to represent the values obtained for two different variables - one plotted along the x-axis and the other plotted along the y-axis.
+Scatterplots are used to observe relationships between variables.
-This visualization helps us to identify patterns and correlations between the variables.
+This type of graphical representation is crucial in detecting underlying patterns and potential correlations among the variables.

-We create a scatterplot to compare the amounts of calories and fat for each categories of bevarage.
-We assign distinct colors to each beverage category and create a legend to identify each category.
+In particular, we place the calorie content and fat levels of various beverage categories side by side for comparison.
+To make the visualization more intuitive, we assign distinct colors to each beverage category and create a legend to identify each category.

 <img src="Statistical_Learning_Final_Report_files/figure-html/fat_comparison-1.png" style="display: block; margin: auto;" />

+Let us look for any overall pattern or trend in the data points.
+For all the categories the two variables seem to be related following an almost linear trend, with a positive correlation - as one variable increases, so does the other.
+However, it is important to note that a very high "Total_Fat" value does not necessarily equate to a very high "Calories" value - see "Espresso Signature Drinks" category.

+Additionally we can observe that, given a specific category, it is possible that we find two clusters of data points that follow distinct distibutions.
+This phenomenon is observed in the "Classic Espresso Drinks", "Espresso Signature Drinks" and "Tazo Tea Drinks" categories and it is likely attributable to the diverse methods of drink preparation.

+In the next plot we can also see a comparison between "Total_Fat" and "Trans_Fat" distributions:

 <img src="Statistical_Learning_Final_Report_files/figure-html/fat_comparison_-1.png" style="display: block; margin: auto;" />

-Create scatterplot to look into relantionship between calories and other variables.
+Finally, we create some scatterplots to look into relantionship between "Calories" and other variables.
+In particular we focus on "Sodium", "Protein", "Sugars" and "Dietary_Fiber".
-We will plot the relationship between calories and sodium, protein, vitamin C and fiber.

 <img src="Statistical_Learning_Final_Report_files/figure-html/scatterplot-1.png" style="display: block; margin: auto;" />

-**TO CHANGE THIS SINCE I CHANGED ONE OF THE CATEGORIES WITH SUGAR** There's increase in every feature with increase in calories.
-Features like proteins and fiber rapidly increase, instead vitamin and cholesterol more flat growing.
-Confirmed by correlation coefficients

-ADD COMMENTS ON THE GRAPH
+With an increase in calories, we observe a corresponding rise in all features.
+However, the rate of increase varies among different features.
+For instance, "Sugars" and "Dietary_Fiber" show a steep ascent, indicating a rapid increase with calorie count.
+On the other hand, "Sodium" and "Protein" exhibit a more gradual growth, suggesting a slower rate of increase despite the rising calorie content.
+These observations are further substantiated by the correlation coefficients, which provide a quantitative measure of these relationships.
+This highlights the complex interplay between calories and various nutritional components in our beverages.

 # Regression Analysis

+In this section we will conduct a comprehensive regression analysis on our dataset, exploring our data, constructing different models and lastly performing model selection and validation.
+Our goal is to build a model that accurately represents the relationships within our data and can provide meaningful predictions.
+In particular, the variable we want to predict is "Calories".

 ## Linear Regression

+The simplest form of regression analysis is linear regression, where we predict an outcome variable based on one or more predictor variables.

 Linear regression model to predict the amount of calories based on the amount of the other variables We use the lm() function to fit a linear regression model